Ona Mafalda: Career

 Mafalda describes her music as "dark pop" and cites Lana Del Rey, Cat Power, Lauryn Hill, The Strokes, Belle & Sebastian, and Kaiser Chiefs as musical influences.
 She started writing music when she was fourteen years old.
 She released her first single, Don't Let Go, in 2015 while she was a student at Berklee.
 She released an extended play titled Daisy Chain in June 2019, which was produced by Ian Barter and Doug Schadt.

 In 2016, she performed for a Valentino fashion show at Island Club on the Athens Riviera in Greece.
 Mafalda performed at New York Fashion Week and went on a music tour in Italy in 2019.

 Mafalda released her debut extended play, Bailando sin sentido, in April 2021.
 She collaborated with French pianist Sofiane Pamart on the songs A otro lado, Mala suerte, and Mi parte.

 On 8 June 2022, she performed at Primavera Sound 2022.
 She also performed at Inverfest and the Festival de La Luz.

 Her debut album, Ona, released in 2023.
 It was produced by ODDLIQUOR.
 In May 2023, Mafalda performed as an opening act in Barcelona for Coldplay on the second European run of their Music of the Spheres World Tour.

 On 19 January 2024, she performed at Eurosonic Noorderslag in Groningen.
 She performed at The Great Escape Festival in Brighton in May 2024.

 Personal life

 Mafalda moved to New York City in 2017 and lives in Lower Manhattan.

 In 2016 she was featured in a society list of New Modern Swans by Town & Country.

-On 28 May 2022 she married Marc Abousleiman in Palma, Mallorca.
+On 28 May 2022 she married Marc Abousleiman (son of Camille Abousleiman, who served as Minister of Labour in the Lebanese Government) in Palma, Mallorca.
 They separated in 2024.